GabeStah/coeus/README.md

 }
 ```

+### User Email Verification

+A `verificationToken` sub-document is attached to the User document upon registration.
+The User is emailed a verification link upon registration.
+Clicking this route verifies the User's email address, setting the `verified` property to `true` and removing the `verificationToken` sub-document.

+The `verificationToken` is a 60-character string and expires after 24 hours.

 ### User Login

 After registering a User may send a request to the `/user/login` endpoint to authenticate and retrieve their unique JSON Web Token (JWT).